Two-thirds of its original range has almost cut the distribution of cougars, but they can still be seen in the U.S. and Canada.

 As all animals do, the cougar needs enough food to survive, but the decline of their food sources is not the only reason the range of the cougar has declined.

 Humans have directly and indirectly persecuted cougars.
 Hunting and poisoning have been just some of the ways that man has killed cougars.

 Other, more indirect problems have also led to the decline of the range of the cougar.
 Logging, agriculture changes, and new human settlements have seen their range be taken away from them, pushing them into newer habitats.

 Their current range is approximately 50% of their original range, which can be directly related to our influence on the planet.

 Why Are Cougars Seen Outside Of Their Natural Range?

 There are a few reasons why cougars have been seen out of the usual range.
 Cougars can be found at the borders of their normal range, with people in the Yukon sighting cougars for decades.
 This can be attributed to many mule deer being in the area.

 Alongside this, many cougars have been kept as pets.
-Sometimes the cougar may escape from their owner, but many times cougars are released when they become either too big or too difficult to keep as pets.
+Sometimes the cougar may escape from their owner, but cougars are often released when they become either too big or too difficult to keep as pets.